 As luck would have it, we were booked into one of their new premium rooms that features swim-up access to your room from a private pool.
 The room would be in one of the original Barcelo Maya Beach Resort buildings, now called the Barcelo Maya Caribe.

 We are very much the type of travelers that like to get out and explore.
 This means we’re not always looking for options that offer everything you need in one place.
 However, for a relaxing vacation having an all-inclusive option is second to nothing.

 The Barcelo Maya Grand Resort features 16 restaurants and 15 bars with each one strategically located throughout the property for your convenience.
 Needless to say, no matter where you are on the property you’re no more than a few steps away from a place to dine.

-Property aside, the Barcelo Maya Grand Resort sits on one of the most beautiful stretches of beach in the Riviera Maya, featuring two huge horseshoe shaped lagoons with perfect translucent waters.
-This sets the stage for enjoying the wide array of complimentary non-motorized water sports that the resort offers, including snorkeling, kayaking, stand up paddle boarding, small catamarans, wind surfing and tricycle pontoons.
+Property aside, the Barcelo Maya Grand Resort sits on one of the most beautiful stretches of beach in the Riviera Maya, featuring two huge horseshoe-shaped lagoons with perfect translucent waters.
+This sets the stage for enjoying the wide array of complimentary non-motorized water sports that the resort offers, including snorkeling, kayaking, stand up paddleboarding, small catamarans, windsurfing, and tricycle pontoons.

-There was nowhere to go on the property that didn’t offer something complimentary to indulge in during our stay.
+There was nowhere to go on the property that didn’t offer something complementary to indulge in during our stay.
 If nothing else, you can spend your days soaking in the pools or catching up on your reading on the beach.
 The swaying palm trees set the stage for a perfect stay.

 It was really the strangest thing to be walking around a property that we visited 15 years ago!
 So much was the same, yet so much had been added or improved at the same time.
-I think that Barcelo did a nice job of keeping the charming parts of the original property and incorporating them into the new mega resort that stands there today.
+I think that Barcelo did a nice job of keeping the charming parts of the original property and incorporating them into the new mega-resort that stands there today.